Jennifer Grey: Personal life

-On August 5, 1987, Grey suffered severe whiplash in a car collision in Enniskillen, Northern Ireland, while vacationing with actor Matthew Broderick, whom she had begun dating in semi-secrecy during the filming of Ferris Bueller's Day Off.
-The crash, the event through which their relationship became public, occurred when Broderick, at the wheel of a rented BMW, crossed into the wrong lane and collided head-on with a Volvo driven by a local mother and daughter, Margaret Doherty, 63, and Anna Gallagher, 28, who were killed instantly.
-Broderick was convicted of careless driving and fined $175.
+On August 5, 1987, Grey suffered severe whiplash in a car collision in Tempo, Northern Ireland, while vacationing with actor Matthew Broderick.
+They had quietly become a couple while filming Ferris Bueller's Day Off.
+The crash-- which publicized their relationship-- occurred when Broderick, driving a BMW, crossed into the wrong lane and collided head-on with a Volvo driven by a mother and daughter: Margaret Doherty, 63, and Anna Gallagher, 28.
+The mother and daughter were killed instantly.
+Broderick was convicted of careless driving and fined £100 ($175).
 Dirty Dancing was released a few weeks after the collision, catapulting Grey to fame.
-But she has said that her grief and survivor's guilt over the crash prevented her from enjoying the film's success, and led her to withdraw from acting for some time.
+But she has said that her grief and survivor's guilt over the crash prevented her from enjoying the film's success and led her to withdraw from acting for some time.

-Grey was also romantically involved with actors Michael J. Fox, Johnny Depp, William Baldwin and then-aide to President Clinton, George Stephanopoulos.
+Grey has had multiple relationships with actors: Michael J. Fox, Johnny Depp, William Baldwin and then-aide to President Clinton, George Stephanopoulos.
 She married actor/director Clark Gregg on July 21, 2001.
 They have a daughter.
-They lived in Venice, California.
+They lived in Venice, Los Angeles.
 The couple co-starred in the Lifetime movie The Road to Christmas in 2006.
-On July 3, 2020, Grey and Gregg announced they had separated amicably in January, and were in the process of divorcing.
+On July 3, 2020, Grey and Gregg announced they had separated amicably in January, and had filed for divorce.
 Their divorce became final on February 16, 2021.

 According to a September 2015 Grey profile in Jewish Journal, Grey had recently reconnected with Judaism, saying, "I love being a Jew.
 I've gotten a lot more Jewish in the last five years because of my daughter's bat mitzvah, and I realized I really care about being a Jew."

-Prior to her 2010 appearances on Dancing with the Stars, Grey had a physical examination to ensure that she was fit enough to compete and saw a doctor to address chronic neck problems caused by the car crash decades earlier.
-Her spinal cord was compressed and her surgeon placed a titanium plate in her neck to stabilize it.
-He also found a cancerous nodule on her thyroid that he removed in 2009.
-Grey said she believed the cancer was caught before it could metastasize and that she was now cancer-free.
+Prior to her 2010 appearances on Dancing with the Stars, Grey had a physical exam to ensure that she was fit enough to compete.
+She also saw a doctor to address chronic neck problems caused by the car crash.
+Her spinal cord was compressed and required ACDF surgery.
+The surgeon discovered a cancerous nodule on her thyroid and removed it.
+She returned to work in early 2010.

 In January 2017, Grey participated in the Los Angeles 2017 Women's March.